From Scattered Requirements

 Generate, Execute & Trace

 The Test Architect creates a risk-based strategy.
-The Test Case Generator produces executable .feature files with Scenario Outlines, data tables, and edge cases — all traced to source requirements.
+The Test Case Generator produces executable test scenarios with edge cases, data variations, and negative tests — all traced back to the source requirements.

-The Test Executor runs these against your existing automation framework (Selenium, Playwright, Cypress) with intelligent retry logic for flaky tests.
+The Test Executor runs these across parallel browser grids using your existing automation framework (Selenium, Playwright, Cypress) with intelligent retry logic for flaky tests.
 Every execution result maps back to the requirement it validates.

 04